GDP-ADMIN/glair-vision-java/README.md

 ### Active Liveness Sessions

-For Active Liveness sessions, you'll use the `ActiveLivenessSessionsParam` class, which is a class that inherits from `BasicSessionsParam`.
+For Active Liveness sessions, you'll use the `ActiveLivenessSessionsParam` class, which is a class that inherits from `BaseSessionsParam`.

 #### Create Session with Default Number of Gestures